adelaide-orl/os3/README.rst

 What is OS3?
 ------------
-OS3 are a set of questionnaires that have been developed in the Department of Surgery- Otolaryngology, Head & Neck Surgery, University of Adelaide.
+OS3 are a set of questionnaires that have been developed in the Department of Surgery- Otorhinolaryngology, Head & Neck Surgery, University of Adelaide.
-It is currently being given to all participants that get enrolled in studies related to chronic rhinosinusitis (CRS) research in our department.
+They are currently being given to all participants that get enrolled in studies related to chronic rhinosinusitis (CRS) research in our department.
 We started using common questionnaires for CRS research in late 2011.
 The versions available in this repository are the result of gradual modifications since that initial version.

 How is the OS3 administered?